Read content below or click FREE Audio Download to listen

 Right click to save mp3

-this track, we will present methods to help improve your supervisee's therapist-client
+In this section, we will present methods to help improve your supervisee's therapist-client relationships.

 4-Step Review of a Client Session

 The first step in therapist-client relationships that I believe a supervisee should keep in mind to improve the therapist-client relationship is preparation.
 Before actually setting foot into a room with the client, it would be beneficial for the supervisee to prepare him or herself as much as possible.